Salary range: $28,000-$32,000 annually, commensurate with experience

 ● Demonstrate sensitivity and responsiveness to cultural differences;

-● Demonstrate a willingness to grow and learn in youth development and environmental education fields by attending trainings, conferences, and other opportunities;
+● Demonstrate a willingness to grow and learn in youth development and environmental education fields;

 ● Maintain appropriate professional boundaries with youth, parents, staff, board members, program partners, volunteers, and community members; and